dpb587/ssoca/docs/service/openvpn/create-tunnelblick-profile-cmd.md

-              --skip-auth-retry  Skip interactive authentication retries when logged out --exec-ssoca=      Path to the ssoca binary (default: ssoca) --name=            Specific file name to use for *.tblk
+              --skip-auth-retry  Skip interactive authentication retries when logged out --exec-ssoca=      Path to the ssoca binary (default: ssoca) --name=            Specific file name to use for *.tblk --install          Install the profile (sudo may prompt for privileges)

     [create-tunnelblick-profile command arguments]
       DESTINATION-DIR:           Directory where the *.tblk profile will be created (default: $PWD)